Extension theorems for reductive group schemes

-Suppose that $Y$ is normal.
-If $G_1$ exists, then it is a smooth scheme over the normal scheme $Y$ and therefore it is a normal scheme; from this and the fact that $f:G_1\to G$ is a finite morphism, we get that $G_1$ is the normalization of $G$ in $G_{1K}$.
+We now prove simultaneously (a) and (b) in the case when $Y$ is normal.
+If a $G'$ as in (a) exists, then it is a smooth scheme over the normal scheme $Y$ and thus it is a normal scheme; from this and the fact that $f:G'\to G$ is a finite morphism, we get that $G'$ is the normalization of $G$ in $G_K'$ and in particular it is unique.

-Thus to end the proof of the Lemma, it suffices to show that the normalization $G_1$ of $G$ in $G_{1K}$ is a reductive group scheme equipped with a central isogeny $f:G_1\to G$.
+Thus to end the proof of the Lemma, it suffices to show that the normalization $G'$ of $G$ in $G_K'$ is a reductive group scheme equipped with a central isogeny $f:G'\to G$.
 This is a local statement for the \'etale topology of $Y$.
 As each connected, \'etale scheme over $Y$ is a normal, integral scheme, based on Proposition 2.3 we can assume that $G$ has a split, maximal torus $T$.
-Thus the fact that $G_1$ is a reductive group scheme equipped with a central isogeny $f:G_1\to G$ follows from the previous two paragraphs.\endproof
+Thus the fact that $G'$ is a reductive group scheme equipped with a central isogeny $f:G'\to G$ follows from the previous three paragraphs.\endproof

 {\bf 2.3.2.
-Lemma.} {\it Let $Y=\Spec(A)$ be an affine scheme.
+Lemma.} {\it Let $Y=\Spec A$ be an affine scheme.
 Let $K:=K_Y$.
-Let $T$ be a torus over $Y$ equipped with a homomorphism $\rho:T\to GL_M$, where $M$ is a projective $A$-module which locally has finite rank.
-We have:
+Let $T$ be a torus over $Y$ equipped with a homomorphism $\rho:T\to G$, where $G$ is a reductive group scheme over $Y$.
+Then the following three properties hold:

 {\bf (a)} the kernel $\Ker(\rho)$ is a group scheme over $Y$ of multiplicative type;